menu

 For a small village, there is also a high proportion of single, often educated, people living in Brookville.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Brookville.

 Brookville is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Brookville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Brookville’s overall crime rate is lower than average for the country.

-In Brookville, a lot of people use the train to get to work every day though Brookville is a relatively small village.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small village, Brookville has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 The per capita income in Brookville in 2018 was $152,221, which is wealthy relative to New York and the nation.
 This equates to an annual income of $608,884 for a family of four.